dduan/duan.ca/content/post/2015/04/Swift Function Fun Facts.md

 Ta-da!
 Wait a minute, Xcode now refuse to compile you code! `Default argument is only permitted for a non-curried function parameter`, it saids.

 Stubborn as you are, you decide that perhaps the Swift team hasn't got around to implementing this feature for curry syntax yet.
 Functions are first-class citizens!
-Surely if you return a function with default arguments?
+Surely if you return a function with default arguments…?

     func methodFactory(method:String) -> (params:[String:AnyObject] = [:], headers:[String:String] = [:], …) -> Void {
         return {(params, headers, …) in